I take a lot of notes when I work out, and one of the things I write down is the duration of my strength training workouts.

 More importantly, do I care about this?
 Does it make sense for me?
 Is it aligned with what matters most to me?
 Does following this requirement actually contribute to the way I want to feel?
 Does it do the opposite?
 Am I willing to explore alternatives?

-What I’ve found, both for myself and for every single one of my clients, in Fitness Unraveled and , is that exploring alternatives is the biggest difference-maker.
+What I’ve found, both for myself and for every single one of my clients, in Fitness Unraveled and one-on-one, is that exploring alternatives is the biggest difference-maker.
 For their fitness and workouts, for their body image, for their mindset, their perspective, their work, their rest, their self-care, their confidence.
 Everything, everywhere.

 Basically, once you take the guidelines away?
 The ones that were supposedly leading you toward all the things you want in a structured, controlled, straight-line fashion?
 When you remove those guidelines and create your own, that’s when you can actually make your way to all those things you want.